Hyperbolic fringe signal for twin impurity quasiparticle interference

 \textit{Minimal model.---} In order to complement the numerical analysis with an analytically tractable limit to showcase the mathematical structure of the HF pattern, we initially constrain ourselves to the simplest Bardeen-Cooper-Schrieffer (BCS) Hamiltonian for a single electronic band with nearest neighbor hybridization on a square lattice $ \varepsilon_{\mathbf{k}} = - 2 t (\cos k_x + \cos k_y) - \mu $:

-{We set the matrix element $t = 1$ and lattice spacing $a = 1$}.
-Initially, we will also assume the chemical potential to be located at fillings where the Fermi surface is approximately circular (Fig.~\ref{loop_p} (a) red line).
-The presence of impurities is modeled by
+where we set the hopping parameter $t=1$ and the lattice spacing $a=1$.
+Initially, we assume the chemical potential to be located at fillings where the Fermi surface is approximately circular (Fig.~\ref{loop_p} (a) red line).
+The presence of impurity {scattering} is modeled by

-where $ \mathbf{r}_{n} $ denotes the location of impurities, $U_0$ is the impurity coupling strength, and $ \pm $ corresponds to non-magnetic (NM) and magnetic (M) impurities, respectively.
-The QPI pattern observed by an STM measurement is related to the local density of states (LDOS) distribution $ N(\mathbf{r}, \omega) $, where we recast $\omega$ as the frequency bias of the STM tip.
+where $ \mathbf{r}_{n} $ denotes the location of impurities, $U_0$ is the impurity coupling strength, and {the $ +/- $ sign corresponds to non-magnetic/magnetic impurities.} The QPI pattern observed by an STM measurement is related to the LDOS distribution $ N(\mathbf{r}, \omega) $, where we recast $\omega$ as the frequency bias of the STM tip.
 It reads

-where $ \mathbf{G} $ denotes the Nambu Green's function, with the four-component spinor operator given by $\Psi_{\mathbf{k}}^{\dagger}=\left(c_{\mathbf{k}, \uparrow}^{\dagger} c_{-\mathbf{k}, \downarrow}^{\dagger} c_{-\mathbf{k}, \downarrow}-c_{\mathbf{k}, \uparrow}\right)$ in momentum space. ${\vec{\tau}}=(\tau_x, \tau_y, \tau_z)$ denotes the Pauli matrix vector in particle-hole space, and $ \eta $ denotes an infinitesimal positive number regulator.
+where $ \mathbf{G} $ denotes the Nambu Green's function, with the four-component spinor operator given by $\left(c_{\mathbf{k}, \uparrow}^{\dagger} c_{-\mathbf{k}, \downarrow}^{\dagger} c_{-\mathbf{k}, \downarrow}-c_{\mathbf{k}, \uparrow}\right)^{\dagger}$ in momentum space. ${\vec{\tau}}=(\tau_x, \tau_y, \tau_z)$ denotes the Pauli matrix vector in particle-hole space, and $ \eta $ denotes an infinitesimal positive number regulator.
 In the absence of impurities, the Green's function is given by

 where

 and $ \mathcal{S} $ is the area of the sample.
 In the presence of impurities, the full Green's function is expanded with respect to $ U_{0} $ to obtain the infinite series